 AREF Research Development Fellowships 2017

-The Africa Research Excellence Fund announces its third call for applications for AREF’s transformative Research Development Fellowships.
+The Africa Research Excellence Fund has now CLOSED its third call for applications for AREF’s transformative Research Development Fellowships.
 The Programme aims to enhance the research competitiveness of emerging African researchers with leadership potential who are working on important challenges for human health in Africa.

 The Programme scope includes a broad range of science disciplines and health challenges.
 AREF is keen to attract more excellent proposals on important neglected tropical diseases – in particular on chronic ill-health and mental health – and in maternal, neonatal and infant health.